 - About.
 Displays package versions, user information for the current user, version information for PowerFlow, and licenses used by PowerFlow.
-This page also display whether the PowerFlow system is licensed, and when the license expires. - Help.
-Displays the online product documentation for PowerFlow in a new browser window. - Notifications.
-Opens the Notification Center pane, which contains a log of all previous pop-up notifications that appeared in the PowerFlow system about applications that were run successfully or with warnings or failures.
+This page also display whether the PowerFlow system is licensed, and when the license expires. - Log Off.
+Logs you out of the PowerFlow user interface.